PeterBHull/tennis_AI/README.md

 ![Initial training](Initial_training.png)

-We can see that the validation loss ranges between 65% to 70%.
+We can see that the validation loss between different folds ranges between 65% to 70%.
 This is using a 50x4 square network.
 The activation function used was ReLU with exception to the last layer, which was sigmoid. <br /> This is custom practice for binary classification in a neural network
-Different network sizes, learning rates, and weight decays were experimented with to optimize hyperparameters.
+Different network sizes, learning rates, and weight decays were experimented with in an attempt to optimize hyperparameters.

 # Feature Selection
-Given the poor performance of the initial neural network training, it is likely that many of the features that I engineered are redundant and not worthwhile.
+Given the poor performance of the initial neural network training, it is likely that many of the features that I engineered are redundant and not worthwhile including.

+To investigate this I used a jupyter notebook and random forests.